CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Configuration files and startup procedure
 -----------------------------------------

 A "gateway_conf.json" file defines gateway configuration with several sections for radio configuration, local gateway option such as gateway ID, etc. One important field is the gateway ID which is composed of 8 bytes in hexadecimal notation.
 We use the last 5 bytes of the eth0 interface MAC address: "gateway_ID" : "00000027EBBEDA21".
-Log file names will use the gateway ID.
 Both basic_config_gw.sh and config_gw.sh script can do it for you, see below.
+Starting from November 3rd, 2017, the gateway ID is recreated from the MAC address every time the Raspberry reboots.
+This is done in order to automatically have a valid gateway id when installing a new gateway with the provided SD card image.

 In gateway_conf.json, you can either specify the LoRa mode or the (bw,cr,sf) combination.
 If mode is defined, then the (bw,cr,sf) combination will be discarded.
 To use the (bw,cr,sf) combination, you have to set mode to -1.